Nguyenvansang's snake: Etymology

 The specific name, nguyenvansangi, is in honor of Vietnamese herpetologist Nguyen Van Sang.

 Taxonomy

-As of 2019, the genus Colubroelaps is monotypic, containing the sole species C. nguyenvansangi.
+As of 2024, the genus Colubroelaps contains only one other species, Colubroelaps adleri.

 Geographic range

-C. nguyenvansangi is found in southern Vietnam, in Bình Phước Province and Lâm Đồng Province.
+Colubroelaps nguyenvansangi is found in southern Vietnam, in Bình Phước Province and Lâm Đồng Province.

 Description

-C. nguyenvansangi may attain a total length of 50 cm, which includes a tail about 11 cm long.
+Colubroelaps nguyenvansangi may attain a total length of 50 cm, which includes a tail about 11 cm long.
 The head is small, roundish, and short, and is not distinct from the body.
 The body is very slender.
 The dorsal scales are in 15 rows at midbody.
 Dorsally, it is striped with brown and black.
 Ventrally, in striking contrast, it is uniform white.